So you found a lovely condo in Toronto and almost ready to move in.

 7 questions that the tenant must find answers to

-#1 What kind of deposits and refundable fees are involved for the apartment?
+#1 What kind of deposits and refundable fees are involved in renting the apartment?

-Renting an apartment or a condo involves a few more costs along with the monthly or yearly rent.
-There are some state laws that prohibit the owners from asking for it.
-However, there are quite a few owners who do ask for a non-refundable deposit from the individuals planning to move in.
+Renting an apartment or a condo involves a few more costs along with the monthly or yearly rent, such as a security deposit.
+Some state laws prohibit the owners from asking for it.
+However, some property owners ask for a non-refundable security deposit from those who are planning to move in.

-Before signing the agreement lease for the condo, make sure you are aware of these costs.
+Before signing the lease agreement for the condo, make sure you are aware of these costs.
 Do your research well about the different laws that stand in your area.
-This will help you in understanding if the owner is asking for a legit amount or not.
+This will help you in understanding if the owner is asking for a legitimate amount or not.

 #2 What will be the cost of different utilities that I will be paying for?

-Other charges like electricity, water, etc. also need to be looked into.
+Other utilities like electricity, water, etc. also need to be looked into.
 It is also essential to know about the insurance that has been done for the apartment.

 #3 What is the application procedure as well as screening criteria for the unit?